Continuing on from Writing Core Wounds II.

 They inform the love and fear we act from, understand through and base our desires on and are key to the essence of the story we are living out.
 Core wounds make visible the nexus of negative thought processes, false perception and belief systems that can be changed with revisiting, reviewing and conscious questioning.
 How empowering this awareness can be became apparent to me in writing the novel ‘Warrior.’
 By telling a fiction it became safe and therefore possible to confront the truth of past experiences that had left me feeling too ashamed, devastated, defeated and betrayed to directly remember.

 What storytelling offered me

-As an adult survivor of childhood complex trauma that included sexual abuse the wounding experiences were multiple and complex.
-Too much for me to psychologically and emotionally confront head on.
-Upon beginning to learn how to occupy the empowered position of author, I began to realise that life wasn’t randomly happening to me.
+As an adult survivor of childhood complex trauma that included sexual abuse, the wounding experiences were multiple and complex.
+Too much for me to psychologically and emotionally confront head-on.
+Upon beginning to learn how to occupy the empowered position of the author, I began to realise that life wasn’t randomly happening to me.
 Since I was fourteen had I not been so highly reactive, afraid, distrusting, self-hating and mindlessly making choices based on my constant need to run away, I could’ve played my hand of cards very differently.